 6. Sodium Isethionate

--A mild synthetic detergent which creates dense lather and is non-drying.
+A mild synthetic detergent that creates dense lather and is non-drying.
 It is also used in shampoo as an anti-static agent.

 8. Sodium Stearate

 Stearic Acid + lye.
 A surfactant, which basically means it clings to dirt and helps water rinse it off.

 A synthetic surfactant derived from coconut oil and dimethylaminopropylamine.